DanMorriss/drf-highlights/README.md

 ## Bugs

 - I had a circular import between highlight and location.
 Removing the highlight import fixed the issue.
+I also had to allow the field to be null as there are some highlights that do not have a location.